-This post originally appeared in the December 19, 2019 issue of The Content Technologist with the email subject line "Traffic metrics hurt your business.
+This post originally appeared in the December 19, 2019 issue with the email subject line "Traffic metrics hurt your business.
 Measure this instead." and a review of publisher analytics tool Parsely.

 I've gathered several blog posts from various years that talk about how pageviews are straight-up not a good measurement of content success.
 Yet I still see pageviews as core metrics on marketing agency, publisher and multibillion dollar business content dashboards.
 Businesses make terrible decisions based on pageviews and basic traffic metrics.
 All the time.
 In 2019!

 Because pageviews are easiest to pull from Google Analytics.
 No single metric is ever going to fully describe content impact on business performance, but no matter what, that metric is certainly not pageviews.
 The amount of times I’ve used the word “pageviews” in this paragraph?
 That's how tired I am of seeing pageviews as a metric in reports.

 I mean, at least use unique pageviews if you’re gonna be that basic.
 Like, even 2009 Gawker figured that shit out.

 Pageviews are popular because you can game them easily.
 Because you don’t need to think to understand “more.”
 Pageviews inspire business leaders to throw babies out with the bathwater, to think that content is interchangeable, to think that they can game the system.